 Change is coming to the markets.
 The Federal Reserve, various domestic and international regulators and agencies, and market participants are engaged in extensive efforts to transition the market away from U.S. Dollar ICE LIBOR (“LIBOR”) to an alternative rate.
 With over trillions of global financial instruments tied to LIBOR, across both derivative and funding markets, the transition is an enormous undertaking for market participants across derivative and cash markets.
 Notably, other international jurisdictions are also transitioning to new reference rates as well.

 The Run-Up to Change

-LIBOR is a well-entrenched rate and has been in use since the mid-1980s.
+LIBOR is a well-entrenched rate and has been in active use since the mid-1980s.
 It is a submissions-based rate calculated by taking the trimmed mean of 16 banks’ estimates of their wholesale funding costs.
-ICE Benchmark Administration (BA) publishes daily LIBOR across different maturities, including for one-, three- and six-month rates.1
+ICE Benchmark Administration (IBA) publishes daily LIBOR across different maturities, including for one, three and six-month rates.1

 In the early 2010s, following findings of manipulations of the benchmark and qualms over structural elements in wholesale funding markets, several domestic and international bodies raised concerns over the robustness and long-term viability of LIBOR.2

 The Alternative Reference Rates Committee (ARRC) was formed in 2014 in response to these concerns.
 The ARRC is a private sector group, convened by The Federal Reserve Board and the Federal Reserve Bank of New York.
 Originally formed in 2014 to select alternative risk-free rate(s) for LIBOR in derivative contracts, the ARRC was reconstituted in 2018 to expand its scope and address a transition away from LIBOR in other markets as well.